High-Dimensional Granger Causality for Climatic Attribution: Empirical Granger Causality Analysis

-Focusing on the two arguably most interesting connections -- Greenhouse gases to temperature and production to temperature -- we also plot all possible causal paths for these two relationships in Figures \ref{fig_GtoT} and \ref{fig_YtoT}.
-These show that there is not only a directional link but the effect can also be indirect by going through (multiple) other variables.
-For greenhouse gases we identify five \emph{simple}\footnote{In graph theory a path is simple if the vertices it visits are not visited more than once.} causal paths: one direct and four indirect, running through all the other nodes except for A. The shortest path larger than two nodes is $G\to O\to T$.
-Interestingly, we also observe a causal path ($G\to O\to V\to S\to Y\to T$) from greenhouse gas passing through GDP.
-This is the longest path from greenhouse gas passing through Ocean heat content, which in turn affects Stratospheric Aereosols, Solar Activity, GDP and finally Temperature anomaly.
-For GDP to Temperature anomaly, we also observe a total of five causal paths among which one direct and four indirect passing through the same nodes as for greenhouse gases.
-The shortest path is analogous to the shortest path from G. Nsmely, we find $Y\to O\to T$.
-Interestingly, the longest path from Y to T pass through nodes in the exact same order as G does.
+Focusing on the two arguably most interesting connections -- GHGs to temperature and GDP to temperature -- we also plot all possible causal paths for these two relationships in Figures \ref{fig_GtoT} and \ref{fig_YtoT}.
+These show that there is not only a direct link but the effect can also be indirect by going through (multiple) other variables.
+For greenhouse gases we identify five \emph{simple}\footnote{In graph theory a path is simple if the vertices it visits are not visited more than once.} Granger causal paths: one direct and four indirect, running through all the other nodes except for tropospheric aereosols ($A$).
+The shortest path larger than two nodes is $G\to O\to T$.
+Interestingly, we also observe a causal path from GHGs passing through GDP.
+This is the longest path from GHGs, passing through ocean heat content, which in turn affects stratospheric aereosols, solar activity, GDP and finally temperature anomalies ($G\to O\to V\to S\to Y\to T$).
+For GDP to temperature anomalies, we also observe a total of five causal paths among which one direct and four indirect passing through the same nodes as for the GHGs.
+The shortest path is analogous to the shortest path from $G$.
+Namely, we find $Y\to O\to T$.
+Interestingly, the longest path from $Y$ to $T$ passes through nodes in the exact same order as $G$ does.
 Namely, we observe a path $G\to O\to V\to S\to Y\to T$ and one $Y\to O\to V\to S\to G\to T$.
-This is a sensible finding: production inevitably emits greenhouse gases and their effect on other climate variable is therefore consequential.
-What stands out is that greenhouse gas emission has, although indirect, an effect on GDP too and the two indirectly feedback to each others.
+This is a sensible finding: global production inevitably emits GHGs and their effect on other climate variables is therefore consequential.
+What stands out is that GHGs have, although indirectly, an effect on GDP too, and the two indirectly feedback to each others.